EN NL

-IMO climate agreement
+IMO climate agreement and shipping

 Priority: The shipping sector must meet IMO climate objectives